loadingio/ldSite/doc/ldsite.md

 where config can contain:

- * `api`: api root for accessing data with server. it's default "/d/" and can be overwritten to "/api/" or something like this, if necessary.
+ * `api`: api root for accessing data with server. default "/d/" and can be overwritten to "/api/" or something like this, if necessary.
+ * `ldcvmgrRoot`: root path where ldCover is stored. default "/modules/cover"